 In my experience, by the time a development team hears about a problem from a customer, the customer and likely several layers of support or implementation have tried to solve the problem on their own but were unsuccessful.
 In their work trying to solve the problem they eventually hit a roadblock.
 What I usually hear is, “If only I could do x, I could solve my problem.”

 Often, what they’re asking for amounts to a better band-aid or a hacked up solution created with duct tape.
 Don’t get me wrong, there are times when that is all you need to do, but most of the time both the customer and the development team are better served when the development team digs in to find out the real root of the problem.

 Sometimes it takes asking the question several times to get the customer un-stuck from re-explaining the need for their band-aid solution.
 But if you stick with it, the real problem will be uncovered and it usually plays out one of 3 ways:

 - There is already a solution to the problem, the customer just needed some education (more often than anyone would like to admit)

 - What the customer is asking for is the actual solution (rare)

-  - The application does need to be changed, but not in the way the customer asked (if we need to change code, this is how it plays out most of the time)
+- The application does need to be changed, but not in the way the customer asked (most of the time)

 The key point is when a customer tells you the solution, be polite but don’t accept it.
 As software development professionals (and by that I mean Business Analysts, QA and Developers/Engineers), we are in the business of taking problems as inputs and creating solutions as outputs.

-  It is easy to fall into the trap of taking a solution as the input and creating that solution as the output, but it is a disservice to the customer and to our own creative abilities.
+It is easy to fall into the trap of taking a solution and building a solution, but it is a disservice to the customer and to our own creative abilities.